Borda/pyRepoStats/README.md

     ```
   just note that with this way usage should also consider passing `-o` argument for output path, otherwise all caches and results will be saved in installation folder, most likely _site-packages_

+To simplify the token passing in each call, you can export the token to evnaronment variables `export AUTH_TOKEN=<your-personal-token>`

 ### Github use-case

 For GitHub users we recommend using your personal GitHub token which significantly increases [request limit](https://developer.github.com/v3/#rate-limiting) per hour.